Structure + routine brings freedom + flexibility (as well as a much better night’s sleep!)

 “Evie started waking up first every four hours overnight, then three hourly, every couple of hours – and eventually each hour.
 We were up for close to an hour, every hour, and we had to rock her back to sleep!”

 Needless to say, Amy and her husband Rick were shattered.

 Not only were they not getting enough sleep, but they felt they were no longer doing Evie justice during the daytime either.

 They were just too tired.
 Rick would sometimes have to take the day off as he was too sleep-deprived to safely drive the 40km trip into Christchurch for work.
 And it wasn’t just her parents who were struggling… Evie became fussy and much more needy, where she had originally been relatively content.

 “I think she was just so tired that she didn’t have the patience for anything,” Amy describes.

 A call for help

-“Rick talked to Lauren on the phone initially and, within a week, she came to stay for an overnight consult,” Amy explains.
-“I was pretty nervous in the lead up, but Lauren put us at ease as soon as she walked in.
+“Rick talked to Emma on the phone initially and, within a week, she came to stay for an overnight consult,” Amy explains.
+“I was pretty nervous in the lead up, but Emma put us at ease as soon as she walked in.
 She really listened and explored what would work for us – and then she made it all seem really simple.”

 The night it all changed

-However, it wasn’t all Lauren’s work.
-Amy committed to strictly following the schedule of feed and sleep times Lauren had provided for that first week – a move that gave Evie the consistency she craved and the follow through she needed.
+However, it wasn’t all Emma’s work.
+Amy committed to strictly following the schedule of feed and sleep times Emma had provided for that first week – a move that gave Evie the consistency she craved and the follow through she needed.
 Although Amy admits that it was also much easier to maintain when the results were so positive…